 The discount price for her gas, when she used her rewards card, showed up on the printed receipt from the gas pump but not on the credit card bill she received later, Allen said.

-Prosecutors found out that the glitch was also at Safeway gas stations in Pleasant Hill and Palm Springs that used the same software, Allen said.
+According to Allen, prosecutors found out that the glitch was also at Safeway gas stations in Pleasant Hill and Palm Springs that used the same software, Allen said.

-Safeway repaid the customers by issuing credit to their rewards cards equal to what they were overcharged, Allen said.
+Allen stated that Safeway repaid the customers by issuing credit to their rewards cards equal to what they were overcharged, Allen said.